leela-b/LSE_DA201_assignment_COVID_analysis/README.md

 LSE_DA201_assignment_Report_LeelaGayatri_Bhimaraju

 A video presentation , presenting the analysis with workings in python.
+If the file does not open in GitHub, it can be viewed by downloading.
 The file name:

 LSE_DA201_assignment_presentation_LeelaGayatri_Bhimaraju